Environmental Modeling and Visualization Lab (EMVL) Computational Resources

 Data Management Resources

 Archival storage management at EMVL is provided by three Sun X4600 servers providing high-capacity tape drives, more disk for staging files to and from tape, and greater bandwidth.
 This system is backed by a complex of Storage Tek (STK) tape silos that provide near-line access to nearly 9 Petabytes (PB) of data.
-To ensure high availability, the archival server consists of two primary nodes at the National Computer Center (NCC) with a third node at the Reproductive Toxicology Facility (RTF) providing data backup for the primaries.
+To ensure high availability, the archival server consists of two primary nodes at the National Computer Center (NCC).

 - Three Sun X4600 File Servers